dwweiss/Blackboxes/README.md

 ### Brief

 - Wrapping of popular neural network libraries and providing a unified interface
-- User does not need to scale data
+- Automatic scaling and descaling of data
 - Brute force scanning of neural network configurations
 - Graphic evaluation of training history